CaptainClaquette/composer-hakuryo-connection/readme.md

 ## Important

-**This package is no longer maintained.** I split it to gain more flexibility on witch package you want to install.
+**This package is no longer maintained.** I split it to gain more flexibility on wich package you want to install.

 - Code for database client moved here : https://github.com/CaptainClaquette/composer-database-client
 - Code for LDAP client moved here : https://github.com/CaptainClaquette/composer-ldap-client